-Shana D. Stites, PsyD, MA, MS, is an Instructor in the Division of Geriatric Medicine at the University of Pennsylvania.
-She is a clinical psychologist and a researcher with the Penn Program on Precision Medicine for the Brain (P3MB).
+Dr. Shana D. Stites is an assistant professor in the Department of Psychiatry at the Perelman School of Medicine.
+She is also a clinical psychologist and a researcher with the Penn Program on Precision Medicine for the Brain (P3MB).

 Dr. Stites’s research focuses on advancing diagnosis and treatment of Alzheimer’s disease dementia.
 The goal is to understand ways to promote quality of life and psychological wellbeing.
 This includes understanding the impacts of the disease on individuals who may be directly affected by pathology as well as their family members.
 It includes both personal experiences as well as population-level interactions.
 Her work aims to better understand how aspects of identity, such as age, gender, and race, operate as determinants in the disease experience.
 Understanding these features of the disease experience may offer insights into disease-mechanisms and into development of interventions that help limit burdens of the disease.